FuelLabs/fuels-rs/docs/src/running-scripts.md

 {{#include ../../packages/fuels/tests/scripts.rs:submit_response_script}}
 ```

 This approach enables us to use a retry mechanism for submitting and acquiring values.
+[Retry mechanism](./retry-mechanism.md)

 ## Running scripts with transaction parameters